YoniA/terminal-quiz/README.md

 * note: run the utils script from the main directory, like so: `utils/empty_all_tables.sh`.

-# Features that I may add in the future:
+# Features that I may add in the future
 * Shuffle answers - anytime a question appears, its answer options are displayed in a random order
 * Show questions by topic
 * Ageing algorithm - display questions of least success level. i.e, you will see the questions you struggle with the most again and again.
 As the streak of a question is incremented, the